U.S. envoy hopes for peace deal with Taliban in 2019: media

 KABUL (Reuters) - The U.S. special envoy to Afghanistan hopes to cement a peace deal with Taliban insurgents by April 2019, local media reported on Sunday.

-Zalmay Khalilzad, in Kabul to lead talks between the United States, the Taliban and the Afghan government, told reporters he hopes “a peace deal is reached before April 20 next year”.

-Afghanistan is planning to hold a presidential election on April 20, 2019.
+Zalmay Khalilzad, in Kabul to lead talks between the United States, the Taliban and the Afghan government, told reporters he hopes “a peace deal is reached before April 20 next year”, when Afghanistan is planning to hold a presidential election.

 The Afghan-born U.S. diplomat said he remained “cautiously optimistic” about the peace talks.